 The intake facility and property were financed through the issuance of bonds by the County Agency in the principal amount of \$35,000,000 in October 2013, with the understanding that the County Agency would make the intake and property available to KWA for use by KWA as part of the System.
 The County Agency is solely responsible for paying the principal of and interest on these bonds from the net revenue derived from its users.
-Genesee County has pledged its limited tax full faith and credit as additional security for the bonds.
-The County Agency has entered into an agreement which calls for the ownership of the intake to be transferred to KWA once the intake debt has been retired.
-In 2023, KWA embarked on construction of an onsite generator at the Lake Huron Pump Station.
-When online, KWA will be able to continue to deliver raw water to Flint and the County Agency during power outages.
+Genesee County Agency has entered into an agreement which calls for the ownership of the intake to be transferred to KWA once the intake debt has been retired.
+In 2023, KWA embarked on purchase and installation of an onsite generator at the Lake Huron Pump Station.
+This generator came online in January 2025 and provides KWA with ability to continue to deliver raw water to Flint and the County Agency during any power outages, whether for short or extended periods of time.

 KWA retained the services of the County Agency to administer the design and construction of the System.
 The County Agency provided these services at no cost to KWA through September 2014.
 In October 2014, KWA began paying the County Agency \$3,000.00 monthly for these services.
 Then in June 2017, after the system was completed and operational, KWA contracted with the County Agency for operation and maintenance of the System at a monthly cost of \$26,596 for a period of 10 years.
+Beginning in October 2024, this monthly amount was increased to \$31,820.
 The County Agency has significant experience in planning, operating, and managing water and wastewater systems, having been responsible for planning, operating, and managing its own system since 1966.
-The County Agency currently employs approximately 170 people in connection with the operation and management of its current system, and from this group, approximately five full-time-equivalent employees are involved in the operation and maintenance of the System.
+The County Agency currently employs approximately 180 people in connection with the operation and management of its current system, and from this group, approximately five full-time-equivalent employees are involved in the operation and maintenance of the System.
 KWA does not have any employees.